A little T.L.C. can go a long way.

 Asking self-reflective questions, allowing the time and space for him to answer, then talking so that he can elaborate will likely make him feel valued and that you care about him in a special way.
 Ideally, he may discover things or become aware of things about himself he rarely thinks about.

 2. Give him your undivided attention, eye-to-eye.

-Generally women talk more than they listen.
+Generally, women talk more than they listen.
 Giving your undivided attention conveys that whatever they have to say is important to you.
-Eye to eye contact is a show of genuine interest, that you are comfortable being with him and that what he says truly matters to you.
+Eye contact is a show of genuine interest, that you are comfortable being with him and that what he says truly matters to you.